relaxedws/drupal-replication/README.md

 Replication
 ===========

-Provides services and entities types so assist with and log content replication.
+Provides services and entities types to assist with and log content replication.